dargonfyl/imgui-painter/README.md

 ```
 __NOTE:__ You should configure with 64-bit.
 To quote the Linux manuals, _undefined behaviour_ may occur if you do not.

+## License
+Licensed under The Unlicense, that is, you're pretty much free to do whatever you want with this code, and there is no warranty/liability.